willvieira/ms_STM-managed/manuscript/manuscript.md

 P(M|B) = [(1- (\varepsilon \times (1 - h) + h)) \times \beta_T(T + M)] \times (1-e) + e
 $$

-Where $e$ is the proportion of undisturbed stands in state B that are enriched at each time step.
+Where $e$ is the proportion of mature stands in state B that are enriched at each time step.
 Natural dynamics occurs when $e=0$, while direct conversion by forest management occurs when $P(M|B)= 1- (\varepsilon \times (1 - h) + h)$.
 Note that $h$ is the proportion of stands in state B that are harvested as explained in the next section.